Table of Contents

 When you sign the waiver to release your cash settlement, that stops you from making future claims.

 You can only file more than one lawsuit if you prove in court that you only agreed to that settlement from coercion or fraud.

-The most common causes for motorcycle accidents in California are drivers who disobey right-of-way laws for the road and drivers straying from their primary lane.
+The most common causes of motorcycle accidents in California are drivers who disobey right-of-way laws on the road and drivers straying from their primary lane.

-Fatal motorcycle accidents are often caused by a head-on collision with two vehicles.
+A head-on collision between two vehicles often causes fatal motorcycle accidents.
 That’s more dangerous than other accident types.

 That collision type can include one vehicle turning in front of the other or being on a two-lane road going the wrong way.
-Other common causes for California motorcycle accidents include:
+Other common causes of California motorcycle accidents include:

 After motorcycle accidents, you and the lawyer can determine who was at fault and who should accept liability for the crash.

-Each driver on the road owes a duty of care to any pedestrians and any other driver.
+Each driver on the road owes a duty of care to pedestrians and other drivers.
 That means they’re legally required to be reasonable and responsible to ensure that everyone else is safe.

 If a driver breaches the duty of care, and that breach caused the accident, liability lies with that person.
-Many people can be found liable, including the motorcycle rider, and the motorcycle accident settlement reflects the actual damages of the car accident minus the part the rider was at fault for.
+Many people can be found liable, including the motorcycle rider.
+The motorcycle accident settlement reflects the actual damages of the car accident minus the part the rider was at fault for.